latex3/latex3.github.io/help/index.md

 had a chance to judge for ourselves (because we speak the language and found the time to look at).
 There is much more available on the Internet and in the link section we point to other resources that offer additional links and material.
-So the the fact that **_we do not list some resource_** should not be taken as a quality statement that such material is inferior!
+So the fact that **_we do not list some resource_** should not be taken as a quality statement that such material is inferior!